SENATH/kubectl-simulator/replit.md

 ## Overview

 This is an interactive web-based kubectl command simulator that allows users to practice Kubernetes commands in a simulated 3-node cluster environment with full read/write capabilities.
 The application provides a terminal interface that mimics the behavior of kubectl commands without requiring an actual Kubernetes cluster.
 Users can create, delete, scale, and manage resources in a realistic learning environment where changes persist throughout their session.

+The simulator offers two distinct modes:
+- **Basic Kubernetes Simulator**: Standard kubectl operations on a 3-node cluster with basic Kubernetes resources
+- **OpenChoreo IDP Simulator**: Advanced mode with Helm command support for simulating OpenChoreo platform installation following official documentation (sections 2-4)

+The terminal functions as a bash-compatible shell supporting basic Linux commands (clear, ls, pwd, cd, mv, cp).
 It's designed as a learning and practice tool with a focus on terminal authenticity and developer-friendly UX.

 ## User Preferences